alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 <hr>

-### 5. The first rule of entrepreneurship: There are no rules
+### 5. The first rule of entrepreneurshipship: There are no rules
 Right when Opsware was in a bidding war between BMC and HP, the  E&Y partner from BMC’s diligence process claimed that the reinstatement of finances is required unless the contracts were amended in 48 hours.
 Ben was able to gather the three [bank] customers and change the contract.
 BMC still backed out, and acquisition happened for $14.25 when Ben was expecting it to be $15.
 His learning was that there is no point arguing when things go south, accept it, and get on.

 #### Accountability vs. Creativity paradox